Jack O'Lantern (Marvel Comics): Crime-Master's Jack O'Lantern

-During the "AXIS" storyline, Jack O'Lantern appears as a member of Magneto's unnamed supervillain group during the fight against the Red Skull's Red Onslaught form.
-His moral compass was inverted with all of those in Genosha when a spell meant to affect only the Red Skull affected everyone on the island.
-He later rejoined the (now-inverted) villains to prevent the inverted X-Men from detonating a gene bomb which would've killed everyone on Earth who was not a mutant.
-When a reinversion spell was cast, Jack O'Lantern was evil once again.
+During the "AXIS" storyline, Jack O'Lantern appears as a member of Magneto's group during the fight against Red Onslaught.
+His moral compass is inverted with all of those in Genosha when a spell meant to affect only the Red Skull affects everyone on the island.
+Jack O'Lantern joins the now-inverted villains to prevent the inverted X-Men from detonating a gene bomb which would have killed everyone on Earth who was not a mutant.
+When a reinversion spell is cast, Jack O'Lantern is evil once again.